SAP/open-resource-discovery/docs/spec-v1/index.md

 **Examples**: `sap.odm`.

-#### Subcontext Namespace
+#### Sub-Context Namespace

-A <dfn id="def-ord-subcontext-namespace">subcontext namespace</dfn> is a stable and globally unique identifier namespace that allows for further sub-grouping within an [system namespace](#system-namespace) or [authority namespace](#system-namespace).
+A <dfn id="def-ord-sub-context-namespace">sub-context namespace</dfn> is a stable and globally unique identifier namespace that allows for further namespacing within an [system namespace](#system-namespace) or [authority namespace](#system-namespace).

-A subcontext can be motivated by ownership, domain or technical modularity concerns.
+A sub-context can be motivated by ownership, ID uniqueness, domain or technical modularity concerns.
   * A Sub-Context MUST be directly below an application / service namespace or an authority namespace.
-  * A Sub-Context MAY be provided or not, but if they are described here, the list MUST be complete.
   * A Sub-Context MAY contain further sub-namespaces, e.g. `subcontext.subsubcontext`.
   * **The Sub-Context MUST NOT be interpreted as identity by services and consumers.**.

-An subcontext namespace MUST be constructed according to the following rules:
+An sub-context namespace MUST be constructed according to the following rules:

-`<subcontextNamespace>` := `<systemNamespace|authorityNamespace>.<subContextName>`
+`<subContextNamespace>` := `<systemNamespace|authorityNamespace>.<subContextName>`

 - `<systemNamespace|authorityNamespace>` MUST be a valid [system namespace](#system-namespace) or [authority namespace](#system-namespace).
 - `<subContextName>` is the identifier of the application / service.
   - MUST only consist of lower case ASCII letters (`a-z`) and digits (`0-9`) (`^[a-z0-9]+$`).
-  - MAY include further subcontext namespaces, separated by `.`.
+  - MAY include further sub-context namespaces, separated by `.`.
 - MUST match Regexp: `^[a-z0-9]+(?:[.][a-z0-9]+){2,}$`

 **Examples**: `sap.billing.sb`, `sap.s4.beh`, `sap.odm.finance.bank`.

+It is NOT RECOMMENDED to use sub-context namespaces for grouping purposes only, see [grouping and bundling](../details/articles/grouping-and-bundling.md#namespaces).

 ### ORD ID